Skip to main content

 Use the search bar at the top of the page to create filters with specific attributes and operators.
 When you place your cursor in the field, a dropdown shows the available options.
 Select an attribute and operator, enter a value to match, and press Enter to apply the condition.

-On the Findings page, you can type expressions that use OR logic within a condition, while multiple conditions are combined with AND logic.
+On the Findings page, you can type expressions that use OR logic within a condition.
+Multiple conditions combine with AND logic.

 Table filters